 We are contributing to the University strategy, notably the focus on outstanding multidisciplinary research with practical relevance, and excellent student experiences.
 It presents opportunities for innovation in research, education and knowledge exchange.
 We are also currently undertaking research in seven active research areas which address issues in society.

-The Faculty also hosts, works in partnership and collaborates with a number of research centres and networks: The Centre for Child Wellbeing and Protection (CCWP), Dementia Services Development Centre (DSDC), ProPEL: Professional Practice, Education and Learning, the Scottish Centre for Crime and Justice Research and the Stirling Network for Curriculum Studies.
+The Faculty also hosts, works in partnership and collaborates with a number of research centres and networks: The Centre for Child Wellbeing and Protection (CCWP), Dementia Services Development Centre (DSDC), ProPEL: Professional Practice, Education and Learning, the Salvation Army Centre for Addiction Services and Research; the Scottish Centre for Crime and Justice Research and the Stirling Network for Curriculum Studies.

 In addition to providing Honours degrees in Sociology and Social Policy and Criminology, the Faculty offers programmes leading to a range of combined Honours Degrees, an undergraduate degree in Social Work and a concurrent programme of Honours with teaching qualification in a wide range of subjects.
 The Faculty also offers postgraduate programmes in Applied Social Research, Housing Studies, Dementia Studies, Criminology, Professional Education, Educational Enquiry, Teaching in Further Education, Teaching English to Speakers of Other Languages, Social Work, including Chid and Adult Protection, Leadership in Social Work and Education, and Social Enterprise.